Skip to main content

 • Confidential treatments.

-• They delivered by fully trained and accredited NHS practitioners.
+• They are delivered by fully trained and accredited NHS practitioners.

-• They can help with common mental health problems like:
+• They can help with common mental health problems such as:

 • Stress